Flemming Møller Mortensen

-Flemming Møller Mortensen (born 3 July 1963 in Store Brøndum) is a Danish politician of the Social Democrats who has been serving as a member of the Folketing since the 2007 elections.
-He is currently serving as Minister for Development and Nordic Cooperation in the government of Prime Minister Mette Frederiksen.
+Flemming Møller Mortensen (born 3 July 1963) is a Danish politician of the Social Democrats who has been serving as a member of the Folketing since the 2007 elections.
+He served as the Minister for Development and Nordic Cooperation in the government of Prime Minister Mette Frederiksen between 2020 and 2022.

 Political career

 Mortensen sat in the municipal council of Skørping Municipality from 2001 to 2007, and then sat in the newly formed Rebild Municipality's municipal council in 2007.
 In 2007 he was also elected into parliament.

-On 19 November 2020 Mortensen was appointed Minister of Development and Nordic Cooperation.
+On 19 November 2020, Mortensen was appointed Minister of Development and Nordic Cooperation.
+Following the 2022 election, he was replaced by Dan Jørgensen as minister for cooperation and Louise Schack Elholm as minister of Nordic cooperation.